 Aaron is a member of the Society of Indian Psychologists.

-Aaron is a survivor of abuse and trauma.
-He has worked through these difficult experiences utilizing both conventional psychology and with Indigenous spiritual based techniques.
+Aaron is a survivor of trauma.
+He has worked through these difficult experiences utilizing both conventional psychology and Indigenous spiritual based techniques.
 Aaron’s specialty has been working with clients struggling with abuse and trauma across cultures.